snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/deprecation-microsoft-search-bing.md

 ## When and where are these changes taking place?

 Microsoft Search in Bing is being retired in all regions worldwide on March 31, 2025.
-It is being retired on all devices, including mobile.
+It's being retired on all devices, including mobile.

 ## Where can users search for work answers?

 Microsoft365.com, Office.com, and SharePoint Online are the new homes for Microsoft Search.
-The Edge for Business address bar and Windows search box will also continue to deliver work search results with some adjustments, detailed here:
+The Edge for Business address bar and Windows search box also continue to deliver work search results with some adjustments, detailed here:

 ## Edge address bar